Revive101/Imlight-docs/docs/modules/imlight/contrib/building.md

 ## FAQ
 > After selecting a character, the game hangs.

-If you're running Imlight on the same machine you're playing on, check client logs to make sure Imlight is _not_ sending your outside IP.
+Imlight is most likely giving the game client the wrong IP.

 ---